Jacob-Spiegel/GlauconiteFilter/docker/README.md

 ### Developer Notes

-- GlauconiteFilterer's Docker has been tested and fixed to install the following dependencies:
+- GlauconiteFilter's Docker has been tested and fixed to install the following dependencies:
   ```python
   >>> rdkit.__version__
   '2020.03.1'